Demonic Obedience – Fatalistic Uprisal Of Abhorrent Creation

 Five seconds into the opener “You Won’t Take Me Alive” it does seem that Def Tesla is exactly what we’re getting; processed sound and even “Poor Some Sugar On Me”–type of gang chant.

 Wait!
-Don’t runaway yet.
+Don’t run away yet.
 There is much more to this album … and to the opening song as a matter of fact.

 Sonically, Tesla is sailing new waters.
-The raw bluesy rock-solid sound that has been part of band throughout their career is taking a backseat on the new album, which can be described as heavily processed.
+The raw bluesy rock-solid sound that has been part of the band throughout their career is taking a backseat on the new album, which can be described as heavily processed.
 This goes for just about all sonic aspects of the album, with especially drums and guitar entering a brave new world.

-All this and a fair dose of direct Leppard references does make this album, one you’ll need to enter with your mind open and with fair dose of getting used to.
-I mean the electronic drums and over the top processing on the title track just doesn’t fit the band, regardless of good execution.
+All this and a fair dose of direct Leppard references does make this album, one you’ll need to enter with your mind open and with a fair dose of getting used to.
+I mean, the electronic drums and over the top processing on the title track just doesn’t fit the band, regardless of good execution.
 “Like it!”-gang vocals in the middle of it sound just as Joe Elliot as Joe Elliot.

 On the other hand, on just about all songs Tesla spirit is, after all, present.
 There are numerous heartfelt Tesla-melodies that after numerous spins do manage to overtake overwhelming Leppard-aspects of the record.
-In that way it reminds of W.A.S.P.’s 1997 record K.F.D., which was sculled for its industrial metal approach, even thou the gist of the songs were very much typical for the band.
-Shock’s approach and toolbox might be Leppard inspired pop-rock, but underneath it all there plenty of band’s trademark references.
+In that way it reminds of W.A.S.P.’s 1997 record K.F.D., which was sculled for its industrial metal approach, even though the gist of the songs were very much typical for the band.
+Shock’s approach and toolbox might be Leppard inspired pop-rock, but underneath it all there is plenty of the band’s trademark references.

 The biggest asset keeping this album a Tesla album is without a doubt Jeff Keith.
 His distinctive vocals are cutting through all the unnecessary twist and turns of this record.
 His vocals are vital and as scratchy as ever.

-There are plenty good songs on the album, that with more of a well-known Tesla sound would come even more to life.
-Experimenting is good and often necessary but moving this much away from Tesla sound so late into their career, takes some of band’s identity from the album.
+There are plenty of good songs on the album, that with more of a well-known Tesla sound would come even more to life.
+Experimenting is good and often necessary but moving this much away from Tesla sound so late into their career, takes some of the band’s identity from the album.

-Fortunately, the material on the album is solid and song-writing is noticeably better than that of their previous album, and weakest release of their career, Simplicity.
-On the other hand, if you are on a lookout for some music that shaped and defined Tesla then you are better off picking up any of their first six records.
+Fortunately, the material on the album is solid and songwriting is noticeably better than that of their previous album, and weakest release of their career, Simplicity.
+On the other hand, if you are on a lookout for some music that shaped and defined Tesla, then you are better off picking up any of their first six records.

 There is nothing shocking on this, the band’s eighth record.
 But perfect the title was never about something shocking, but rather wordplay that in the end points to Nikola Tesla, just like they did so many times before.